AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

 Additional constraints for the tracer are that if a highly concentrated tracer is used, then there will be a significant density difference between the tracer and the water in the reactor.
 If a very dilute tracer is used then a large volume of tracer will need to be added and the volume of tracer could become a large fraction of the reactor volume and thus the pulse could no longer be modeled as having negligible volume.

-\noindent
 \paragraph{Tracer Design}

 The reactors are 30 cm long and 15 cm wide.
 If the depth is limited to (a maximum of) 5 cm, then the total volume is 2.25 L and with a peristaltic pumping rate of approximately 380 mL/min, the residence time is approximately 6 minutes.

 The tracer should be added directly into the first chamber of your reactor.
 The red dye will also help students qualitatively observe the advective and dispersive transport in the reactors.

-\noindent
 \paragraph{Mass balance}

 Collect data that makes it possible to perform a mass balance on red dye.
 Note that if it is expedient to shorten an experimental run such that there is a significant quantity of the tracer residual in the reactor, that the mass of the residual (stored) tracer can be measured by pouring the reactor contents into a container and measuring the mass or volume of the mixture.
 The concentration of red dye in the mixture can be measured be connecting back to the optical probe.

-\noindent
 \paragraph{Calibration of photometer}

 To calibrate the photometer, you will need to connect the peristaltic pump, a 1 L bottle, and the photometer in a closed loop.
 Use enough tubing so that the flow path of the photometer is oriented in the vertical direction with flow up through the photometer (this ensures that air bubbles are carried up and out of the photometer).
 Add 1 L of tap water to the bottle and turn the pump on at 380 mL/min.
 The goal here is to have a total volume of 1 L circulating through the calibration system.

-\noindent \includegraphics*[width=4.52in, height=2.72in, keepaspectratio=false, trim=0.63in 0.52in 0.23in 0.80in]{image8}
+ \includegraphics*[width=4.52in, height=2.72in, keepaspectratio=false, trim=0.63in 0.52in 0.23in 0.80in]{image8}

-\noindent Figure 1-8.
+ Figure 1-8.
 Experimental setup for calibrating photometer.
 Flow must be up through the photometer to ensure that any air bubbles are removed.

 Connect the probe to the ``Sensor 0'' port of your ProCoDA box.
 The photometer will read out voltages in the range of +/- 5V, so we will need to let the software know to expect that range.
 On the Configuration Tab in the ProCoDA II software, find the section for the NI Input/Output device and hit the ``select'' button.
 Set the voltage for ``Sensor 0'' to 5V.